 4. What’s My Age Again?

 To pull off this particular bridal shower game, you’ll need to enlist the help of both the mother of the bride and the mother of the groom.
-First, ask each to provide you with pictures of their respective child from infancy through teenage years (anywhere from 10-15 photos is ideal), making sure they include the age that the bride or groom was when the photo was taken.
+First, ask each to provide you with pictures of their respective child from infancy through teenage years (anywhere from 8-10 photos is ideal), making sure they include the age that the bride or groom was when the photo was taken.
 Once you’ve collected all of the pictures, secure them onto some sort of poster board, in random order, with a corresponding number (i.e. 1-10) placed next to each (don’t forget to make an answer key for yourself).
-At the bridal shower, display your picture poster board for everyone to see and provide enough pens and pieces of paper for all guests to participate.
+At the bridal shower, display your picture poster board for everyone to see then pass out our Made by Modern MOH game cards.
 The guest who guesses the most correct ages wins!

 5. Where Were We?

 If the couple you’re celebrating are big travelers, we highly suggest this as one of the bridal shower games you play.
-Similar to “What’s My Age Again?”, except instead of individual childhood pictures of the bride and groom, you’ll need to gather 10-15 photos of the couple throughout their relationship.
+Similar to “What’s My Age Again?”, except instead of individual childhood pictures of the bride and groom, you’ll need to gather 8-10 photos of the couple throughout their relationship.
 The goal of this game is to have guests guess where the couple was when each of the photos were taken, so make sure these pictures aren’t selfies from their couch.
-While pictures taken during travelling vacations are ideal, feel free to feature everyday pictures like the couple at their favorite bar, restaurant, brewery, etc. As I’m sure you’ve figured out by now, the guest with the most correct answers wins a prize.
+While pictures taken during travelling vacations are ideal, feel free to feature everyday pictures like the couple at their favorite bar, restaurant, brewery, etc. To play, pass out our Made by Modern MOH game cards and a pen to each guest.
+As I’m sure you’ve figured out by now, the guest with the most correct answers wins a prize.

 6. Musical Bouquet